Hypermobile Singers: From Pretty Impressive to Pretty Painful

 So… What’s good for you – and every body, not just the hypermobile ones?

-- Make sure that all the therapists and teachers you’re working with understand hypermobility.
+- Make sure that all the therapists, trainers, teachers and health care professionals you’re working with understand hypermobility.
+What’s good for a non-hypermobile body might be unhelpful or even damaging for a hypermobile body.
 Maybe send them this blog post?

 - Regular physical therapy.
 Hypermobile people often have cranial cervical instability.
 So be careful with work at the base of the skull, the suboccipital muscles and the myodural bridge.
 Releasing the suboccipital region could destabilise your whole body.